This blog is a preview of our 2022 Crypto Crime Report. Sign up here to download your copy now!

 That represents a rise of 81% compared to 2020, a year in which scamming activity dropped significantly compared to 2019, in large part due to the absence of any large-scale Ponzi schemes.
 That changed in 2021 with Finiko, a Ponzi scheme primarily targeting Russian speakers throughout Eastern Europe, netting more than $1.1 billion from victims.

-Another change that contributed to 2021’s increase in crypto scam revenue: the emergence of rug pulls, a relatively new scam type particularly common in DeFi, in which the developers of a cryptocurrency project — typically a new token — abandon it unexpectedly, taking users’ funds with them.
+Another change that contributed to 2021’s increase in crypto scam revenue: the emergence of rug pulls, a relatively new scam type particularly common in DeFi, in which the developers of a cryptocurrency project — typically a new coin — abandon it unexpectedly, taking users’ funds with them.
 We’ll look at both rug pulls and the Finiko Ponzi scheme in more detail later in the report.

 As the largest form of cryptocurrency-based crime and one uniquely targeted toward new users, crypto scams pose one of the biggest threats to cryptocurrency’s continued adoption.
 But as we’ll explore, some cryptocurrency businesses are taking innovative steps to leverage blockchain data to protect their users and nip scams in the bud before potential victims make deposits.

-Investment scams in 2021: More scams, shorter lifespans
+Cryptocurrency investment scams in 2021: More scams, shorter lifespans

-While total scam revenue increased significantly in 2021, it stayed flat if we remove rug pulls and limit our analysis to investment scams — even with the emergence of Finiko.
+While total crypto scam revenue increased significantly in 2021, it stayed flat if we remove rug pulls and limit our analysis to investment scams — even with the emergence of Finiko.
 At the same time though, the number of deposits to scam addresses fell from just under 10.7 million to 4.1 million, which we can assume means there were fewer individual scam victims.

 This also tells us that the average amount taken from each victim increased.